Document

 It is with these drivers of change and calls from patients and the general public that we tackled the problem of access to physical therapy services after surgery.
 One of the most common orthopaedic surgeries for the knee is an anterior cruciate ligament (ACL) replacement.
 There are 250,000 people in the US who tear their ACL annually.[5]
 The rehabilitation lasts 8-12 months, and poor compliance and long-term health consequences are major challenges following this surgery.[6]
 The compliance rate for rehabilitation is estimated to be 20%.[7]
 This means that 80% of people don’t do the necessary rehabilitation to fully recover!
 This low compliance rate can lead to poor patient outcomes, more pain and discomfort and future surgical interventions and additional time and money spent by the patient and the health care system.

 With the widespread uptake of mobile technology and physical therapy apps, we have developed a mobile health (mHealth) tool to help improve compliance rates for post-operative rehabilitation.[8][9] mHealth has the benefits of being remote, patient-centric, and cost-effective, and has the ability to improve health outcomes.[10][11]
-The app called Curovate has been downloaded more than 1000 times and has had 500 active users in the past 30 days.
+One physical therapy app that is recommended by health care providers is called Curovate, and is downloaded by 800 people a month.
 We have already had patients using the app regularly along with their clinical care and we are seeing great results.
 Our next step is to conduct a qualitative study to learn more about the feasible, usable engagement of patients using mobile health technology for their rehabilitation.
 We want to first learn about the lived experiences of the patients who are using our app for their ACL recovery.
 Our next step will be to conduct a study to evaluate the outcomes of those patients who have regularly used our app for their recovery.
 We plan to influence health care access, improve the patient experience and satisfaction and also improve patient outcomes after surgery.
 The app is available in the Google Play Store here and the Apple App Store here.

 To further achieve our goal of health care access we have also started this patient education blog that teaches patients about everything related to surgery, recovery and physical therapy.
 We hope this will be a resource for patients who are having surgery and those that are recovering from injury.
 The main page of this blog can be viewed here.
 Here is a video of our ACL, Knee Replacement and Hip Replacement App to show you all of the features that can help you stay motivated and consistent with your rehabilitation!